 Phi Sigma Sigma Sorority

 Stevenson's chapter of this national and international sorority endeavors to promote friendships and cooperation among college women of all races and creeds, to provide service, to raise the standard of university ideals, and to promote philanthropic efforts.
 Members sponsor social events and fundraisers and participate in activities with other area chapters.
-For more information, please contact <firstname.lastname@example.org>.
-All membership or recruitment inquiries can be sent to <email@example.com>.
+For more information, please contact <email@example.com> or <firstname.lastname@example.org>.
 For information on the national organization, please click here.

 The Psychology Club gathers to discuss issues related to the field of Psychology, such as applying to graduate school, research possibilities, and careers in Psychology.
 The club co-sponsors health awareness events (e.g. depression), coordinates volunteer activities in the community, and hosts social activities to increase camaraderie.
 For more information, please contact <email@example.com>.
 For the Stevenson website, please click here.